LurchingDart/API-ControlAsistencia/README.md

 - `POST /attendance`: Creates a new attendance record.
 - `PUT /attendance/:id`: Updates the attendance record with the specified ID.
 - `DELETE /attendance/:id`: Deletes the attendance record with the specified ID.
+#### The main route for attendance is `/attendance`.
+It has the following sub-routes:
+- `GET /:id`: Gets the attendance record with the specified ID.
-- `GET /attendance/student/:id`: Gets all the attendance records of the student with the specified ID.
+- `GET /student/:studentID`: Gets all the attendance records of the student with the specified ID.
+- `GET /student/:studentID/date/:year/:month/:day`: Gets all the attendance records of the student with the specified ID in the specified date.
+- `GET /student/:studentID/group/:groupID`: Gets all the attendance records of the student with the specified ID in the specified group.
+- `GET /student/:studentID/subject/:subjectID`: Gets all the attendance records of the student with the specified ID in the specified subject.
+- `GET /student/:studentID/group/:groupID/subject/:subjectID`: Gets all the attendance records of the student with the specified ID in the specified group and subject.
+- `GET /group/:groupID`: Gets all the attendance records of the group with the specified ID.
+- `GET /group/:groupID/date/:year/:month/:day`: Gets all the attendance records of the group with the specified ID in the specified date.
+- `GET /group/:groupID/subject/:subjectID`: Gets all the attendance records of the group with the specified ID in the specified subject.
+- `GET /group/:groupID/subject/:subjectID/date/:year/:month/:day`: Gets all the attendance records of the group with the specified ID in the specified subject and date.
+- `GET /subject/:subjectID`: Gets all the attendance records of the subject with the specified ID.
+- `GET /subject/:subjectID/date/:year/:month/:day`: Gets all the attendance records of the subject with the specified ID in the specified date.
+- `GET /subject/:subjectID/group/:groupID/student/:studentID/date/:year/:month/:day`: Gets all the attendance records of the subject with the specified ID in the specified group, student and date.
+- `GET /student/:studentID/status/:status`: Gets all the attendance records of the student with the specified ID with the specified status.
-- `GET /attendance/subject/:id`: Gets all the attendance records of the subject with the specified ID.
+- `GET /subject/:id`: Gets all the attendance records of the subject with the specified ID.
+- `GET /student/:studentID/status/:status`: Gets all the attendance records of the student with the specified ID with the specified status.
+- `GET /group/:groupID/status/:status`: Gets all the attendance records of the group with the specified ID with the specified status.
+- `GET /subject/:subjectID/status/:status`: Gets all the attendance records of the subject with the specified ID with the specified status.

-- `GET /attendance/group/:id`: Gets all the attendance records of the group with the specified ID.
+- `GET /group/:groupID/subject/:subjectID/status/:status`: Gets all the attendance records of the group with the specified ID in the specified subject with the specified status.

 ### 2. Student
 - `GET /student`: Gets all the students.